Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- **One way to think** about it is how resistant a system is to failures.
 >- For instance, what happens if a server in your system fails?
 What happens if your database fails?
 >- Is your system gonna completely go down or your system still gonna be operational?
->- And this is often described a system's fault tolerance, how fault tolerant is a system.
+>- And this is often described as a system's fault tolerance, how fault tolerant is a system.

->- **Another way to think** about availability is as the percentage of time in a given period of time, like a month or a year, are at least operational enough such that all of its primary functions are satisfied.
+>- **Another way to think** about availability is, as the percentage of time in a given period of time, like a month or a year, are at least operational enough such that all of its primary functions are satisfied.

 > **Availability is a very important thing to think about when evaluating a system.**

 >- And in this day and age, especially, **most systems almost have an implied guarantee of availability**.
 >- An example of this would be AlgoExpert.
-If you take AlgoExpert, the website, the product, the platform, when someone purchases AlgoExpert, the main thing that you purchase is access to our platform, access to our content, the ability to watch these videos.
+If you take AlgoExpert, the website, the product, the platform, when someone purchases AlgoExpert, the main thing that purchased is the access to the platform, access to the content, the ability to watch the videos.
 >- But if you think about it, there's an implied guarantee of availability that comes with the purchase of AlgoExpert.
 >- Because if you are a customer and go to the [website](algoexpert.io) you expect the website to be up and you expect the website to be fully operational.
 >- If the website ever isn't fully operational, you are not gonna be happy.